mustardamus/generator-grail/app/templates/README.md

     @import '../bower_components/foundation/css/foundation.css'

-To import a module:
+To import a module style:

-    @import './modules/layout/style'
+    @import './components/layout/style'

-Note that you don't need to include every single Module style since by default every style is imported:
+Note that you don't need to include every single Component style since by default every style with the name `style.styl` from the `./client/components` is imported.

-    @import './modules/**/style'

-If you define variables, you can use them in your imported modules:
+If you define variables, you can use them in your imported components:

     backgroundColor = #eee

-And in `./client/modules/layout/style.styl`:
+And in `./client/components/layout/style.styl`:

     body
       background: backgroundColor

-## Module Structure
+## Component Structure

-A module can have three different things: A Script, a Template, and a Style.
-All three are optional, since it's in your hands how you initialize each part of a module.
+A component can have three different things: A Script, a Template, and a Style.
+All three are optional, since it's in your hands how you initialize each part of a component.

 ### Naming Convention

 Again, you can name them like you want, really.
 I recommend this structure:

-    ./client/modules/[moduleName]
-      /module.coffee
+    ./client/components/[componentsName]
+      /index.coffee
       /template.html
       /style.styl

 Why this naming?
-You can leave out the file extension when `require()`ing them (which would not possible if every module-part has the same name):
+You can leave out the file extension when `require()`ing them (which would not possible if every component-part has the same name):

-    module   = require('../layout/module')
+    component = require('../layout')
     template  = require('./template')

-With the `moduleName` as identifier, you describe with the filename which part of the module it is: `layout/module`, `layout/template`, `layout/style`.
+With the `componentName` as identifier, and `index.coffee` as Script entry point, you describe with the filename which part of the component you want to `require()`: `layout`, `layout/template`, `layout/style`.

-A disadvantage of this method is that it might not be clear if you are editing multiple modules in your editor.
-But you should work on one module at a time anyway.
+A disadvantage of this method is that it might not be clear if you are editing multiple components in your editor.
+But you should work on one component at a time anyway.

-### Testing a Module
+### Testing a Component

-You can and should test your Modules.
+You can and should test your Components.
 Just like the Application Script Entry Point, the Tests have a Entry Point too in `./test/client/index.coffee`.
 There you `require()` the tests you write:

-    require('./modules/layout')
+    require('./components/layout')

-Then just create the Module Test in a subfolder:
+Then just create the Component Test in a subfolder:
-`./test/client/modules/layout.coffee`:
+`./test/client/components/layout.coffee`:

     should = require('should')

-    Layout = require('../../../client/modules/layout/module')
+    Layout = require('../../../client/components/layout')
     layout = new Layout

-    describe 'Layout Module', ->
+    describe 'Layout Component', ->
       it 'should have the correct template', -> layout.template.should.equal '<h1>grailtest</h1>\n'